TOP

 4. SCH: Signaling and Communication Hut

-As for man-made disasters, THSRC not only develops a "Material Man-Made Security Incident or Terrorist Attack Contingency Plan" to facilitate coordination with government agencies and to set up operational mechanisms, but also intensifies safety training planning according to different scenarios such as "suspicious bags and explosions", "poisonous chemicals" or "train or station random homicide"; when actual man-made disasters occur, different execution plans are drafted according to crisis prevention, actual response, clean-up and restoration, etc. The relevant instructions are as follows:
+As for man-made disasters, THSRC not only develops a "Material Man-Made Security Incident or Terrorist Attack Contingency Plan" to facilitate coordination with government agencies and to set up operational mechanisms, but also intensifies safety training planning according to different scenarios such as "suspicious bags and explosions," "poisonous chemicals" or "train or station random homicide"; when actual manmade disasters occur, different execution plans are drafted according to crisis prevention, actual response, clean-up and restoration, etc. The relevant instructions are as follow:

 In addition to planning overall preventative and contingency measures based on three types of hazard factors such as natural factors, human factors and equipment abnormalities, the THSRC has also conduct regular and unscheduled drills for various hypothetical scenarios, so that employees at all levels are familiar with the emergency response procedures for various kinds of emergencies.
-In 2022, to part with the haze of the epidemic, we expanded safety training and disaster prevention and rescue exercises to improve the emergency response capabilities of various units.
-We continue to refer to the experience of various railway incidents at home and abroad and the "Taiwan High Speed Rail Overall Disaster Prevention and Response Plan" approved by the Disaster Management Council of the Executive Yuan, the laws and regulations, the requirements of government units and the review of abnormal incidents of high-speed railway companies, to formulate an annual disaster prevention and rescue exercise training plan, and plan and promote various disaster prevention training and rescue exercises with foreign aid units in various places to familiarize ourselves with the joint command and response mechanism, and improve on-site rescue and prevention capabilities.
-In 2022, THSRC completed a total of 98 disaster prevention and rescue drills (training) at various stations, depots, and routes.
-In response to the review of the southeast cement construction events in 2022, the "operation change passenger transfer and connection drill" of each station was strengthened, and 12 new rehearsals have been added this year compared with 2021.
+In 2024, to part with the haze of the epidemic, we expanded safety training and disaster prevention and rescue exercises to improve the emergency response capabilities of various units.
+We continue to refer to the experience of various railway incidents at home and abroad and the “Taiwan High Speed Rail Overall Disaster Prevention and Response Plan” approved by the Disaster Management Council of the Executive Yuan, the laws and regulations, the requirements of government units and the review of abnormal incidents of highspeed railway companies, to formulate an annual disaster prevention and rescue exercise training plan, and plan and promote various disaster prevention training and rescue exercises with foreign aid units in various places to familiarize ourselves with the joint command and response mechanism, and improve onsite rescue and prevention capabilities.
+In 2024, THSRC conducted a total of 99 disaster prevention and rescue drills (training) at various stations, depots, and routes, which 100% completed as per scheduled.

 In order to implement consolation and immediate medical care for injured passengers and their families when major disasters happen, THSRC has established the “Care and Consolation Team” in North, Central, and South part of Taiwan to provide relevant support and company, including care and consolation telephone lines, family contact, medical assistance, legal consultation, and funeral and other consultation on various needs.
-This team also regularly participates in THSRC's annual disaster prevention drills (training) to review and optimize its mobilization effectiveness through actual drills.
+Team members also regularly participate in the annual disaster prevention and relief drills (training), reviewing and optimizing their mobilization effectiveness through actual drills.